sheishistoric/snl-coefficient/_posts/2022-10-17-feature-films.md

 ---
 title: Which of the Feature Films is the Most-SNL?
-date: 2022-09-30
+date: 2022-10-17
 author: Kathrine Esten
 layout: post
-summary: "They come from France: *Coneheads* and the SNL co-efficient*"
+summary: "They come from France: *Coneheads*, the Not-Ready-For-Primetime Players, and the SNL co-efficient*"
 ---

 {% include feature_films/definitive_films.html %}